indimail/indimail-virtualdomains/.github/README-indimail.md

 # indimail-mini / qmta Installation

-indimail-mta installation have multiple daemons qmail-daemon/qmail-start, qmail-send, qmail-lspawn, qmail-rspawn and qmail-clean. indimail-mta installation is meant for servers that can withsand high loads resulting from high inbound/outbound mail traffic.
-For small servers which have minimal or sporadic traffic, you do not want the full indimail-mta installation.
-In such cases you can either install indimail-mini or qmta
+indimail-mta has multiple daemons qmail-daemon/qmail-start, qmail-send, qmail-lspawn, qmail-rspawn and qmail-clean for processing a queue.
+The standard indimail-mta installation is meant for servers that can withstand high loads resulting from high inbound/outbound mail traffic.
+For small servers which have minimal or sporadic traffic, the full indimail-mta installation isn't required or necessary.
+In such cases you can either install indimail-mini or qmta.

-## Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd
+## indimail-mini - Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd

 QMQP provides a centralized mail queue within a cluster of hosts.
 QMQP clients do not require local queue for queueing messages.
 QMQP is faster than SMTP.
 You can use QMQP to send mails from your relay servers to a server running QMQP service.
 The QMQP service can deliver mails to your local mailboxes or/and relay mails to the outside world.
 To use QMQP, you need a client that uses QMQP protocol and a server that provides the QMQP service. <b>qmail-qmqpc</b> which uses [QMQP](https://cr.yp.to/proto/qmqp.html) protocol, is a QMQP client. <b>qmail-qmqpd</b> is a server that provides a central hub offering the QMQP service.
 You can transfer both local and remote mails through the central hub.
 The central hub can also be a collection ofmultiple servers to aid performance.
 The QMQP protocol doesn't require clients to have a local queue.
 Many of my friends run web servers which need to send out emails using QMQP.
 If you already have an installation of indimail-mta on your network, you can quickly setup a indimail-mini installation on your web server, without impacting the performance of your web server, by using QMQP.
 QMQP service is provided by enabling qmail-qmqpd service on a server having indimail-mta installed.
 All other servers (including your webservers) can have a indimail-mini installation to use qmail-qmqpc to push emails to the central hub.
 The process for setting up QMQP service is outlined in the next chapter.